bernardojordan/bernardojordan.github.io/README.md

 ### Background

 Glioblastoma is a highly aggressive form of primary brain tumor that is not fully understood.
 Even with our current advancements in treatments, the survival rate of patients is very poor.
-Therefore, research is being done in detecting and understanding low grade glioblastoma in hopes of providing better treatment.
+Therefore, research is being done in detecting and understanding Low-Grade Glioblastoma in hopes of providing better treatment.

 ### Objectives